Steel pan - the sweet sound of pan

 Steel pan music was started in the islands of Trinidad and Tobago.
 Steel pan is an example of a percussion musical instrument.
 This is the same category of musical instruments like the cuatro and banjo, other traditional musical instruments.

 Steel pan was brought to Grenada by Grenadians who had worked and lived in Trinidad in the 1950s.
-One such Grenadian was Willan Dewsbury who pioneered the birth of steel pan in Grenada, and later became the Minister of Culture.
+One such Grenadian was William Dewsbury who pioneered the birth of steel pan in Grenada, and later became the Minister of Culture.

 Instruments before Steel pan